dvirtz/slides/slides/modern-js-addons/js_addons.md

 Notes:

-Pipenv is a tool that automatically creates and manages virtual Python environments.
-It's main advantages here is the ability to run installed pyton packages simply with the `pipenv run`command.
+`Pipenv` is a tool that automatically creates and manages virtual Python environments.
+It's main advantages here is the ability to run installed python packages simply with the `pipenv run`command.

 ---